-Command Mode Firewall Mode Security Context
+Firewall Mode Security Context

-Routed Single Multiple
+Multiple

-Transparent Context System
+Command Mode Routed Transparent Single Context System

 Global configuration • • • •

+Release Modification

-Release Modification 7.0(1) This command was limited to enable or disable failover in the configuration (see the failover active command).
-7.2(1) Added support for failover features specific to ASA 5505 devices.
+7.0(1) This command was limited to enable or disable failover in the configuration

+(see the failover active command).

 Use the no form of this command to disable failover.